ravgeetdhillon/gtk-web/collections/_docs/windows.md

 The [MSYS2](https://msys2.github.io/) project provides a UNIX-like development environment for Windows.
 It provides packages for many software applications and libraries, including the GTK stack.
-If you prefer developing using Visual Studio, you may be better off installing GTK from vcpkg instead.
+If you prefer developing using Visual Studio, you should use gvsbuild instead.

 In MSYS2 packages are installed using the [pacman package manager](https://github.com/msys2/msys2/wiki/MSYS2-installation#iv-general-package-management).